Enrollment quota for each course is limited. Preference will be given to students who have already declared Minor in Kinesiology on HKU Portal.

-This course will introduce the basic principles of human nutrition and the functional role of nutritional components such as water/fluid, vitamins, minerals, carbohydrate, fat, and protein for health and exercise performance.
-Students will be exposed to appropriate nutritional practices that assist with weight loss and weight management and that positively influence exercise performance.
-Students will participate in learning activities to apply the sports nutrition knowledge in real-life scenario.
+This course will introduce the basic principles of human nutrition and the functional role of nutritional components such as water/fluid, vitamins, minerals, carbohydrate, fat and protein for health and exercise performance.
+Students will be exposed to effective nutritional practices that assist with weight management and/or positively influence exercise performance, according to available scientific evidence.
+Students will participate in learning activities to apply nutrition knowledge in real-life scenario.

 EXSC3018 Biological Basis of Exercise and Health (6 credits)

 This course will address the question “why exercise can result in improvement of human health?” by providing an in-depth discussion on the latest discovered biological mechanisms that are responsible for the widespread beneficial effects of exercise on health, including the anti-inflammatory effect, antioxidant effect, myokines, cardioprotective effect, fat-beiging effect, glucose-lowering effect, anti-cancer effect, and brain health effect of exercise.
 This course will also explore the fundamental cellular and molecular mechanisms that underpin the physiological adaptations from exercise leading to the enhancement of human health.
 Students will participate in practical sessions held in the laboratory to assess their own body fat and glucose tolerance.

 EXSC3019 Exercise and Chronic Diseases (6 credits)